Quick Link Regional Highlights

 After 2 weeks of driving south, a right turn in Jacksonville, Florida on Day 14 saw us turning our back on the pioneering history of the Eastern Seaboard.
 From there on out the 1,575 miles of ground we covered over the course of a week in travelling first in a westerly & then northerly direction through The South was all about the slow and inexorable return back towards the cooler climes of New England, sill the depth of a rather big country away when pulling out of New Orleans, as deep as we’d go in the Deep South, on the morning of Day 17.
 Welcome (back) to The South.
 Florida, Alabama, Louisiana, Mississippi & Tennessee.

-We were aiming for an overnight in Jacksonville, Florida when pulling out of Savannah, Georgia, 140 miles to the north, on the afternoon of Day 14.
-Being the largest city by area in the contiguous US meant the lack of room in many a Jacksonville inn on a October Tuesday evening came as something of a frustrating surprise.
+We were aiming to overnight in Jacksonville, Florida when pulling out of Savannah, Georgia, some 140 miles to the north, on the afternoon of Day 14.
+Being the largest city by area in the contiguous US meant the lack of room in many a Jacksonville inn on an October Tuesday evening came as something of a frustrating surprise.
 It also meant we pushed on an extra 30 miles across the Florida panhandle, eventually being halted by somewhere called Macclenny.
 The only night we’d devote to the Sunshine State, when bedding down in somewhere like Macclenny you really do feel like you’re just passing through, which is exactly what we were doing.

 State Nicknames – The Sunshine State.
 State Motto – In God We Trust.
 Admitted To The Union – March 3, 1845 (27th state).
-Population – 21 million (3rd most populous state).
+Population – 21 million Floridians (3rd most populous state).
 Area – 65,750 sq miles (22nd largest state).
 Capital – Tallahassee.
 National Parks – 3 (Biscayne, Dry Tortugas & Everglades).
 National Scenic Byways/All-American Roads – 5/1.
 Famous For – Sunshine; speaking Spanish & Latino vibes (almost 25% of the state population is of Hispanic & Latino descent); Micky Mouse & Walt Disney World; diversity; Miami Beach chic; snowbirds & retirees; tourism & all-inclusive theme parks the size of countries (Florida receives well over 100 million visitors a year and the state’s lucrative tourism industry employs nearly 1.5 million people); Art Deco architecture; Spring Break parties; wetlands & everglades; once belonging to Spain (Florida became a US territory in 1821); environmental issues; the manatee; citrus fruit, especially oranges; space shuttle launches from the Kennedy Space Center; the month-long recount of the 2000 Presidential election that put George W. Bush in the White House despite losing the popular vote; good times; golf courses; powerboats; being the southernmost state; NASCAR (born in Florida’s Daytona Beach in 1947); alligators; lightening; tornadoes; beaches; the Keys & big game fishing.
 State Highlights – All that fun in the sun; Miami’s Art Deco district; offbeat Key West.
 Florida Titbits – Florida is Spanish for “land of flowers”, a name bestowed upon the land by Spanish conquistador Juan Ponce de León when he spotted and landed on the peninsula on April 2, 1513, making Florida the first region of the continental US to be visited and settled by Europeans; mostly surrounded by water, Florida has the longest coastline in the contiguous US (approximately 1,350 miles / 2,170 kilometres); it has the lowest high point of any US state (105-metre-high (345 feet) Britton Hill); it is one of only two states, the other being Hawaii, and thus the only continental US state with a tropical climate; Florida is one of seven states that does not impose a personal income tax; a renowned retiree haven, Florida contains the highest percentage of any state of people over 65 (almost 20%); proving that it’s not really a small world after all, Walt Disney World’s 4 theme parks, 27 themed resort hotels, 9 non-Disney hotels, 2 water parks, 4 golf courses and other recreational venues are the most visited vacation resort on earth with over 50 million annual visitors; a 2013 Gallup poll indicated that 47% of state residents agreed that Florida was the best state to live in (but they would say that).

 – Guy Fieri, celebrity chef